Archives of Disease in Childhood Series coming in March 2019

-This page will be updated over the next few months as the series is released.
+This page will be updated as we get closer to the series launch!
 Read below for background information to the series and the programmes that made it possible.

 This is a critical moment for global action in early child development (ECD).
 Worldwide, an estimated 250 million children under the age of five are at risk of not reaching their developmental potential.
 The Sustainable Development Goals and the Global Strategy for Women’s, Children’s and Adolescents’ Health (2016-2030) envision that every child has the opportunity to thrive and the 2018 WHO & UNICEF Nurturing Care Framework provides a policy framework for this.